SMS Niobe: Design

-The ship was armed with ten 10.5 cm SK L/40 guns in single mounts protected by gun shields.
-Two were placed side by side forward on the forecastle, six were located amidships, three on either side, and two were placed side by side aft.
+The ship was armed with ten 10.5 cm SK L/40 guns in single pivot mounts protected by gun shields.
+Two were placed side by side forward on the forecastle; six were located on the broadside in sponsons; and two were placed side by side aft.
 The guns could engage targets out to 12200 m.
 They were supplied with 1,000 rounds of ammunition, for 100 shells per gun.
 She was also equipped with two 45 cm torpedo tubes with five torpedoes.
 They were submerged in the hull on the broadside.

 She was protected by an armored deck that was 20 to 25 mm thick.
+The deck sloped downward at the sides of the ship to provide a measure of protection against incoming fire.
 The conning tower had 80 mm thick sides, and the gun shields were 50 mm thick.